deercreeklabs/lancaster/README.md

   (l/flex-map-schema l/int-schema l/string-schema))
 ```
 #### See Also
-* [def-flex-map-schema](#def-flex-map-schema) Defines a var w/ a flex-map schema.
+* [def-flex-map-schema](#def-flex-map-schema): Defines a var w/ a flex-map schema.
 Flex map keys may be of any schema type.
 * [map-schema](#map-schema) Creates a map schema.
 Keys must be strings.

 -------------------------------------------------------------------------------